ceedee666/drumm.sh/content/teaching/thesis.md

 1. Analysis of students performance in a MOOC
 1. Using Large Language Models (like ChatGPT) in teaching ERP System and/or Python programming.
 1. Analysis of the YouTube statistics of an online lecture.

+### Low Code & No Code

+1. Development of a solution integrated ALM framework for business users (in cooperation with [jovoco](https://www.jovoco.io/), [further details](topics/alm_framework))
+1. Classification of IT processes in local government entities (in cooperation with [jovoco](https://www.jovoco.io/), [further details](topics/process_classification))
+1. Conceptualization of open banking integrated PowerPlatform services (in cooperation with [jovoco](https://www.jovoco.io/), [further details](topics/open_banking))

+### Software Development

+1. Implementation of a Web based TDD game (in cooperation with majcon)
+1. Analysis of software quality metrics in large code bases (possibly in cooperation with CQSE)
+1. Clean Code: literature review

 ### Other